Learning to avoid phishing

 What is phishing?

-“Phishing” is sending lots of emails to lots of people at once usually pretending to be a company, organisation or even a contact asking people to fill in a fake login form, or open a malicious document, or do something that results in information – say a username and password – being sent back to the people behind the phish.
+“Phishing” is sending lots of emails to lots of people at once usually pretending to be a company, organisation or even a contact asking people to fill in a fake login form, or open a malicious document, or do something that results in either information – say a username and password – being sent back to the people behind the phish, or an attempt being made to influence you to do something.
 Essentially they are casting out lots of fishing lines and seeing if someone will take the bait – “phishing”.
 Sometimes attacks can be more targeted, using information gathered from public sources in order to target a smaller number of people – for example, using the public company structure to pretend to be your manager asking for something to be done.
 This is sometimes known as “spear phishing” and although it can be harder to detect some of the same clues will be present.

 How can I recognise phishing emails?